ThiliniLivera/DataProfessionalsSurveyVisualization_PowerBI/README.md

 In this project I used Microsoft PowerBI to create a data visualization showscasing how different Data Professionals respond to a given survey about their work.
-I have used the dataset provided for this project.
+I have provided the dataset I used for this project.